isabella232/graph-pagerduty/docs/development.md

 documentation the supply a sample API key allowing you to make requests to their API.

-The current resources being queried from the PagerDuty API are the following:

-- Services
-- Teams
-- Users
-- OnCall _information about what user is on call for services_

 ## Prerequisites

 Aside from what is documented in the [README](../README.md), no special tooling